'The Lord Has Gone Before You'—Lessons from Deborah's Story

 Because in the 2nd century, Roman pagans in Lyon pressured city officials to imprison Christians, and eventually kill them.
 Captured Christians who were Roman citizens were decapitated; all others were sent to the arena to suffer horrible fates for a violence-hungry crowd.

 Among them was a 15-year-old servant girl named Blandina.
 Blandina was the last of a group of friends to succumb to death, surviving one form of torture after another so she could stay alive to encourage the others, singing and praying so loudly and beautifully that eventually the crowd begged her to renounce her faith in Christ and live.
 She would not, so they sent bulls in to finish the job.
-The murals and statues, even a church named after her, show Blandina with a bull near her waste as she’s looking to heaven.
+The murals and statues, even a church named after her, show Blandina with a bull near her waist as she’s looking to heaven.

 Back from Lyon, let’s fast forward to north Sydney in 1868.
 A small group of friends feel compelled to build a church together for the sake of their neighbours.
 They work hard, meet regularly, and despite the challenges, pray for God’s provision.
 Four years later in 1872, this building where you’re now sitting held its first services.